-There’s not many more satisfying ways to spend a lazy Friday evening than pottering around Kensington Gardens, basking in some rare summers sun and hunting out street art.
+There’s not many more satisfying ways to spend a lazy Friday evening than pottering around Kensington Gardens.
+Basking in some rare summers sun and hunting out street art at the London Food Month Night Market.

 Throw in some food and cocktails and it’s a pretty good way to pass the time especially as the mural we were seeking out was in the Night Market part of London Food Month with all sorts of food and drink on show from around the world.
 We’d been invited specially to go and check it out and needless to say it’s not the sort of invitation you turn down.